Greece expels Libyan ambassador in dispute with Turkey

 Foreign Minister Nikos Dendias said the ambassador had been summoned to the ministry in the morning to be informed of the decision, and was given 72 hours to leave the country.
+Turkey’s foreign minister condemned the move as “outrageous.”

 The deal reached between Libya and Turkey would give Turkey access to an economic zone across the Mediterranean, over the objections of Greece, Cyprus and Egypt, which lie between Turkey and Libya geographically.